 How to choose the right MySQL deployment option

-Google Cloud SQL is a great option if you want the convenience of having Google Cloud Platform take care of the backend database and server administration chores.
+Cloud SQL is a great option if you want the convenience of having Google Cloud take care of the backend database and server administration chores.
 For example, Cloud SQL provides automated backups and point-in-time recovery.
 Moreover, your data is replicated across multiple zones for greater availability and resiliency.

 You might prefer to install MySQL on Compute Engine if you require a MySQL feature that is not supported by Cloud SQL.
 For example, Cloud SQL does not support user defined functions or the SUPER privilege.
 For more information, see the Cloud SQL FAQ.

-If the GCP Marketplace offerings don't meet your needs, you can manually install MySQL on a Compute Engine instance.
+If the Cloud Marketplace offerings don't meet your needs, you can manually install MySQL on a Compute Engine instance.
 You might, for example, want to deploy MySQL on a custom image that you have created, or you might want to have complete control of the installation process.

 To manually install MySQL on a Compute Engine instance, you need only create a Compute Engine instance and install MySQL directly onto the instance.
 The remainder of this document describes the manual installation of MySQL on a Compute Engine instance.